zeroluck/docs/sources/admin-guide/certificates/index.md

 - Push latest SSL httpd key and cert in `/etc/certs`.
 - Rename them to `httpd.key` and `httpd.crt` respectively.
-- Import the DER format of your cert in "cacert" ( location: `/etc/pki/java/` ).
+- Import the DER format of your cert in "cacert" ( location in CentOS/RHEL CE: `/etc/pki/java/`; location in Ubuntu CE: `/etc/ssl/certs/java`).
 - Restart your Gluu-server from outside the chroot container.

 Many of the components of the Gluu Server have cyrpto keys and